raahulahlawat/Docker/Docker_Document.md

 ```
 sudo docker image tag (image_name) (user_name)/(image_new_name)
 ```

+## Pushing an Image on Docker hub

+* This involves taking an image you've built or modified and uploading it to a registry.
+* This allows you to share your custom images with others or store them for future use.
+* You use the docker push command followed by the image name and the desired registry location.
+For example, docker push myuser/my-app:latest pushes your image named "my-app" with the "latest" tag to the "myuser" repository in a specific registry.
+ ### Docker Hub:
+ A cloud-based registry service provided by Docker for sharing container images.
+It allows developers to store and distribute Docker images publicly or privately.
  ## To push our customise image on docker hub and anyone call the image

 ```
 sudo docker push (dockerhub_username)/(image_name)
 ```
- ### Docker Hub:
- A cloud-based registry service provided by Docker for sharing container images.
-It allows developers to store and distribute Docker images publicly or privately.

 ## To show the format changes images details